schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 * [Readers / Writers](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem)
 * [Dining Philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem)

-These three algorithms capture most situations that you're likely to encounter.
+These three algorithms capture most situations that you're likely to encounter, as mentioned in the first edition of Clean Code.

 ## Recent Data Integrity Issues
 In the past few years we've come across a number of situations where a multi-user system had potential data integrity issues.
-All of these share in common multiple simultaneous users (parallel), doing something that updated shared data.
+All of these systems have multiple simultaneous users (parallel), doing something that updated shared data.

 All of these examples come from two different multi-user systems based in React-Native.
 All of them also use